Robinpig/Note/docs/CS/Java/Tomcat/Servlet.md

 In functionality, servlets provide a higher level abstraction than Common Gateway Interface (CGI) programs but a lower level of abstraction than that provided by web frameworks such as Jakarta Server Faces.

+Servlets have the following advantages over other server extension mechanisms:

+- They are generally much faster than CGI scripts because a different process model is used.
+- They use a standard API that is supported by many web servers.
+- They have all the advantages of the Java programming language, including ease of development and platform independence.
+- They can access the large set of APIs available for the Java platform.

 ### Servlet Container

 The servlet container is a part of a web server or application server that provides the network services over which requests and responses are sent, decodes MIME-based requests, and formats MIME-based responses.